gondola-finance/doc/docs/getting-started/introduction.md

 ## Mining Pools

-- 20% for GondolaGDL Staking
+- 20% for Gondola GDL Staking
+- 30% for Pangolin AVAX-GDL pool
+- 30% for Zero ZERO-GDL pool
+- 5% for Gondola ETH-WETH.e pool (new)
+- 3% for Gondola WBTC-WBTC.e pool (new)
+- 5% for Gondola USDT-USDT.e pool (new)
-- 20% for Gondola zETH-ETH pool
+- 2% for Gondola DAI-DAI.e pool (new)
-- 10% for Gondola zUSDT-USDT pool
+- 2% for Gondola DAI.e-USDT.e pool (new)
-- 10% for Gondola zDAI-DAI pool
+- 1% for Gondola zETH-ETH pool
-- 20% for Pangolin AVAX-GDL LPs
+- 1% for Gondola zUSDT-USDT pool
-- 20% for Zero ZERO-GDL LPs
+- 1% for Gondola renBtc-WBTC pool

+## Staking Pools
+Coming soon...